artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 The good part is that they are interchangeable, we switched from Flow to TypeScript with roughly 2 week's work, then a week to come close to perfect for example.
 The bad side is that the configuration aspects of these projects feels like something you do once, then forget until it needs to change.

-The defaults that React Native template have are _really solid_, it's just if you come from a typed environment like all iOS engineers have - basic JavaScript just not enough.

 I wrote up a glossary of terms from JavaScript when I first started understanding the community, you can [find it here][js-glossary].

 ## Node.js